microsoft/vscode-docs/docs/editor/settings-sync.md

 If at any time you want to sync your data to a different account, you can turn off and turn on Settings Sync again with different account.

-## Syncing Stable vs Insiders
+## Syncing Stable versus Insiders

-By default VS Code stable & insiders use different settings sync services for syncing.
-You can always sync your insiders with stable using `Settings Sync: Select Service...` command which is available only in VS Code insiders.
+By default, the VS Code Stable and [Insiders](/insiders) builds use different Settings Sync services and so do not share settings.
+You can sync your Insiders with Stable using the **Settings Sync: Select Service...** command to select the Stable sync service.
+The **Select Service** command is only available in VS Code Insiders.

 ![Settings Sync Switch Service](images/settings-sync/settings-sync-switch.png)